mukoan/Notes/README.md

 - `note.sh <title>` creates a note using `title` as part of the filename and appends the date
 - `listnotes.sh <optional keywords>`  lists your notes, most recent to oldest

+## Installation

+- Copy the scripts somewhere into your path and make them executable
-By default all notes are kept in `$HOME/Documents/Notes`.
+- By default all notes are kept in `$HOME/Documents/Notes` so make sure that directory exists

 ## Information